 When building their Linkedin profile many interns seem to replicate their resume, sometimes word for word, and forget the many other key features that can make it pop.
-One key feature that can be earned during an internship is the request of posted recommendations.
+One key feature that can be earned during an internship is the request for posted recommendations.
 This is a way to really highlight your experience with verifiable skills and experience confirmation.
 Linkedin recommendations are great as they allow you to have that permanent brief reference on your external profile for any recruiter or hiring manager to see.

 As you have already done the hard work of completing planned networking throughout your internship and logging all your key achievements in your career diary, asking for one or more recommendations for your Linkedin page the final week of your internship should be an easy feat.
-Simply select a few of your newly built network from coworkers to supervisors to fellow interns, and from Linkedin request a recommendation.
+Simply select a few of your newly built networks from coworkers to supervisors to fellow interns, and from Linkedin request a recommendation.
 When requesting carefully note 2-3 projects or highlights from your career diary to highlight and assist them in jogging their memory of your hard work making the recommendation writing as easy for them as possible.

 Explore the Culture of Your Virtual Internship

-As an intern it will be important for you to explore and understand two distinct cultures, first your company culture and second the culture of where your company is located.
+As an intern, it will be important for you to explore and understand two distinct cultures, first your company culture and second the culture of where your company is located.
 By taking time to investigate and understand both you will be better understanding what type of company and culture you want to work with in the future as well as building your intercultural skills.

 Understanding culture both within a workplace and country can be investigated by reviewing Hofstede’s cultural dimensions:

 - Power Distance: Here we consider power being defined as the degree to which a person is able to influence other people’s ideas and behavior.
-In reflecting on power distance you may ask yourself, if the boss gave an opinion, and a lower ranking staff member pushed back or questioned the opinion how would that be taken?
+In reflecting on power distance you may ask yourself if the boss gave an opinion, and a lower-ranking staff member pushed back or questioned the opinion how would that be taken?
 The higher degree of power distance would mean that the boss should be supported and not questioned, with the lower degree allowing for discourse and questioning of authority.
 Understanding the power distance of the culture you are working with, will help you navigate when to speak up, and who to speak to when an issue or conversely an innovative idea arises.

 - Individualism vs. collectivism: Here we consider the emphasis of "I" versus "we".
-Individualistic cultures will look to the individual’s work, impact and outcomes compared to a collectivistic culture working more towards a common goal and working together for the best group outcomes.
+Individualistic cultures will look to the individual’s work, impact, and outcomes compared to a collectivistic culture working more towards a common goal and working together for the best group outcomes.
 This will be important to understand why certain projects may be prioritized and how they are completed within a company.

-- Uncertainty avoidance: Here we are considering a tolerance for ambiguity, comparing those who embrace the unexpected, or shift from the status quo, or those who avoid it at all cost.
-You can see this readily in how your company takes on new ideas, processes, or solutions or if there is a common ideation to move forward with how they have always done things.
+- Uncertainty avoidance: Here we are considering tolerance for ambiguity, comparing those who embrace the unexpected, or shift from the status quo, or those who avoid it at all cost.
+You can see this readily in how your company takes on new ideas, processes, or solutions or if there is common ideation to move forward with how they have always done things.
 Understanding this will allow you to better present new ideas or innovations, to be received positively.

 Take Advantage of all the Program Supports

 There are many paths to an internship.
 Some may go it alone and find their placement applying to roles on job boards, others may directly engage with their career services offices for guidance, with many other interns utilizing the robust support of internship providers.
-While these options range in support, they will all most likely offer some guidance, workshops or webinars, resume reviews, supervisor feedback and more.
+While these options range in support, they will all most likely offer some guidance, workshops or webinars, resume reviews, supervisor feedback, and more.

-The challenge comes when an intern loses focus on the additional supports and opportunities and hones in only on the day to day work.
+The challenge comes when an intern loses focus on the additional supports and opportunities and hones in only on the day-to-day work.
 This is a huge shame, as virtual internship providers and some individual companies have carefully curated their internships so that you can walk away with the strongest outcomes and skills development.
 By not taking advantage of these program supports you may be only completing half the professional puzzle.

 Providers will usually have an online course or live webinars to help you learn more about industry trends or professional development best practices.
 These inclusions may allow you to learn key insights and information to stand out in your current internship.
 They can also help you in your future job search giving you resume and interview guidance.

 One crucial inclusion that intern providers have is the monitoring of outcomes and skills gain.
-Ensure that you don’t miss out on the opportunity to see your pre and post program assessments, unpacking your individual skills and reflections of the program.
+Ensure that you don’t miss out on the opportunity to see your pre and post-program assessments, unpacking your individual skills and reflections of the program.
 Any good provider should give you access to a final program report with this information, which you can then add to your career diary.

 Finally, consider your provider another resource for networking.
 Try to connect with fellow interns working at different companies to learn about their experiences.
 Share your challenges and your achievements, and ultimately peer mentor each other to success, and to make it easy to do so many providers have planned networking events to connect.
 Going on a provider internship program means that you will never be without support whether it be from your host company, program manager, or fellow interns, and you should work hard to network with each, and lean on them when you need support.